siriusbeans/nocturnal/README.md

 -Swaps are executed on either Uniswap or Sushiswap as specified by the user
 -User specifies asset trading pair by contract addresses
 -User sets the swap limit(s) of the asset pair
--User specifies preferred gas limit
+-User specifies preferred gas limit(s)
--User deposits asset and receives ERC721 in exchange
+-User deposits asset and receives an ERC721 in exchange
 -User is rewarded ERC20 NOCT tokens after trade is executed
 -User can monitor accumulated NOCT rewards while assets are deposited
 -User can withdraw assets from contract at anytime, but will not receive NOCT rewards if assets are withdrawn early